Back on the track: Local rider returns to the spot where he started - Austin Daily Herald

 Back on the track: Local rider returns to the spot where he started

-Ryan Soucek was back where it all started on the dirt track at the Mower County Fair on Tuesday, and he couldn’t help but smile.
+Ryan Soucek was back where it all started on the dirt track at the Mower County Fair Tuesday night, and he couldn’t help but smile.

 Soucek, who attends Hayfield High School, was back in the Motokazie Supercross Series, which is the same place he began to consider riding competitively four years ago.
-Ryan decided to try competing in the Motokazie after he participated in a fun run that year.
+Ryan decided to try competing in the Motokazie after he participated in a fun run earlier that year.

 “I’ve always had a love of the sport ever since my dad bought me my first bike at six years old,” Ryan said.
-“I used to drive around in the backyard, but when I came out to the Fair I fell in love even more with it.”
+“I used to drive around in the backyard, but when I came out to the fair I fell in love even more with it.”

 Ryan has now brought his cousin Gage, who attends Ellis Middle School, for the ride.
 Gage was competing at the Mower County Fair for the first time ever on Tuesday.